 To get hired, target your resume.

-Then use them like the first of these hair stylist resume samples:
+Then write a tailored job description and add them like the first of these hair stylist resume samples:

 Say the job ad wants skills in supply management, up-selling, scheduling, and customer service.